Wedding of Prince Charles and Lady Diana Spencer: Engagement

 Their engagement became official on 24 February 1981, and the couple gave an exclusive interview.
 During the public announcement of the engagement, Diana wore a "cobalt blue skirt suit" by the British label Cojana.
 Diana selected a large engagement ring that consisted of 14 solitaire diamonds surrounding a 12-carat oval blue Ceylon sapphire set in 18-carat white gold, which was similar to her mother's engagement ring.
 The ring was made by the Crown jewellers Garrard.
-In 2010, it became the engagement ring of Catherine, Duchess of Cambridge.
+In 2010, it became the engagement ring of Catherine Middleton, fiancée of Charles and Diana's eldest son, William.
 The Queen Mother gave Diana a sapphire and diamond brooch as an engagement present.
 A series of photographs taken by the Earl of Snowdon were published in Vogue in February 1981 to mark the engagement.
 Clayton Howard did Diana's make-up and John Frieda did her hair for the official portrait.
 The couple later sat down for another interview with BBC's Angela Rippon and ITV's Andrew Gardner.

 Two nights before the wedding, a gala ball was held at Buckingham Palace, and the Queen subsequently hosted a dinner for a crowd of 90 individuals.
 A reception with dancing for 1,500 people was also held.
 Among the invitees were the royal household's members and staff.
 The night before the wedding 150 people, including heads of states and governments, were invited for a dinner with the Queen.

 In a series of tapes recorded for her 1992 biography, Diana said that she recalled discovering a bracelet which Charles had bought for his longtime lover Camilla Parker Bowles shortly before their wedding.
 Due to her suspicions she wanted to call off the wedding but was put off the idea by her sisters.
 In March 1981, she was photographed holding back tears at the airport where Charles was departing for a trip to Australia.
 Diana later revealed that she had been left disturbed after hearing a telephone conversation between Charles and Camilla in his study.